 Metroid Prime 4: Beyond is coming out in 2025.
 Nintendo confirmed a release date window during the Nintendo Direct, plus a logo and the full title.

-The first Metroid Prime 4 gameplay was also revealed at the June 2024 Nintendo Direct in a two-minute trailer (below).
+The first Metroid Prime 4 gameplay was also revealed at the June 2024 Nintendo Direct in a two-minute trailer.
+The second batch of gameplay came via a new trailer during Nintendo's March 2025 Direct (both trailers below).

 What do we know about the new Metroid game?

-Nintendo has yet to reveal many details about the new Metroid Prime, despite making its existence public seven years ago.
+Nintendo been slow to reveal details about the new Metroid Prime, despite making its existence public seven years ago.

 The two-minute trailer shows Samus's ship arriving on a planet suffering an orbital attack.
 The bounty hunter exits the ship and we see clips of her crossing terrain, scanning an injured Space Pirate, and infiltrating an installation using her Morph Ball ability before the arrival of Sylux — a bounty hunter who first appeared in Metroid Prime: Hunters — accompanied by a pair of Metroids.
 The trailer finishes with a shot of Samus that pulls back and pans across a lush forestal world with a picturesque waterfall and an enormous tree towering above.